bheklilr/pyarkansas-website/copy/travel_guide.md

-PyArkansas is taking place in the Ohio Union at The Ohio State University.
-The <a href="https://ohiounion.osu.edu/about_the_union/mission_vision_values">Ohio Union</a> provides a welcoming environment for the Ohio State community and guests and fosters an atmosphere of Inclusiveness, Learning, Innovation, and Teamwork
+PyArkansas is taking place in the Student Center at The University of Arkansas at Little Rock.

-Columbus is the state capitol for Ohio and hosts a wide range of communities and activities.
+Little Rock is the state capitol for Arkansas and hosts a wide range of communities and activities.

-# Getting To Columbus

-## From Cleveland

-From Cleveland and Akron-Canton, take I-71 south until exit 112.

 ## By Air

-Columbus Airport is located about 6 miles east of Columbus and is located near both the Ohio Union and local hotels.
+The Clinton National Airport is located about 7 miles east of UA Little Rock and is a short car ride away from most of Little Rock.

-# Staying in Columbus
+# Staying in Little Rock

 ## Downtown